Best Online Master’s Degrees in: Spanish

 A master’s degree in Spanish may be applicable toward positions as translators, interpreters, or teachers, or may help advance an existing career.
-According to the U.S. Bureau of Labor Statistics (BLS), the median pay for interpreters and translators in 2010 was $43,300.
+According to the U.S. Bureau of Labor Statistics (BLS), the median pay for interpreters and translators was $43,300.
 The BLS also reports that employment for translators and interpreters is expected to increase by 42% between 2010 and 2020.

 Foreign language and literature teachers at the college, university, or professional school level had an annual mean wage of $66,190, according to the BLS.
 A foreign language professor requires a Ph.D. in most instances.
 Keep in mind that wages and employment projections are not guaranteed and depend on various factors, including your employer, where you live, your level of experience, and the position you hold.